opengeospatial/ontology-crs/discussion-paper.md

 The coordinate reference system of this geometry is described inside the literal description using a URI.
 This kind of serialization works for the purposes of GeoSPARQL 1.0, i.e. to allow comparisons between geometry representations, but overly complicate certain seemingly simple queries:

-**Give me all WKT geometries encoded in a specific coordinate reference system**
+**Query 1: Give me all WKT geometries encoded in a specific coordinate reference system**
 ```sparql
 SELECT ?geom_wkt WHERE {
   ?item geo:hasGeometry ?geom .